VernierST/godirect-examples/python/readme.md

     - Run this command to move the file to the /etc/udev/rules.d directory:
       - `sudo cp vstlibusb.rules /etc/udev/rules.d/.`
   - The rule will not take effect until you plug in a Go Direct device by USB.
 If a Go Direct device is already connected to the Linux computer, disconnect it and plug it in again.
 You may need to reboot your device.

+## Bluegiga Dongle

+If you wish to connect to Go Direct device using a [Bluegiga BLED112 Bluetooth® Low Energy Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle), rather than the native BLuetooth radio, you will need to install the vernierpygatt module with this command:

+`pip3 install vernierpygatt`

+You will also need to pass `use_ble_bg=True` into the godirect module.
+There is a comment regarding this in the `gdx.ble_open` function in the gdx.py file.

 ## Confirm Installation of the godirect Module